bcdannyboy/makesentsofit/README.md

 - `output_formats` – formats to export (`json`, `csv`, `html`)
 - `output_prefix` – prefix for generated files
 - `visualize` – enable image and interactive chart generation
-- `openai_api_key` – optional key for using ChatGPT sentiment analysis
+- `openai_api_key` – optional key for using ChatGPT sentiment analysis.
+When not provided, the tool falls back to a built-in VADER/TextBlob approach.

 Any command line flags override the values loaded from the configuration file.